“For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.” (John 3:16)

 You can join the Confirmation programme if you are in Year 10 or above at school and have been baptised.

-Includes a compulsory weekend away at Kintbury Retreat Centre – this is always the most popular part of the course!
+Includes a compulsory retreat weekend away at Worth Abbey – this is always the most popular part of the course!

 During our sessions we discuss a variety of issues related to committing to living our lives as Catholic Christians: